Previous Post: Up Wabakimi’s Raymond River To Cliff Lake

-The two sites at the south end of the lake are the only ones where we could get out of the canoe and walk a few feet up to the rock face.
-Here is another panel of pictographs not far from the one shown above – Dewdney identifies it as #262 in his book.
+The site at the south end of the lake is the only one where, for most of the pictographs, we could get out of the canoe and walk a few feet up to the rock face.
+Here is another panel of pictographs not far from the one shown above:

 Nowhere had I seen such contrasting styles within a small group, their separate origins emphasized by the distinct variations of pigment.
 The dreamlike ‘legs-that-walk-by-themselves’ and associated symbols in a bright orange ochre emphatically different from the ‘lone Indian’ in a dull ochre so impure that it cold only be described as dirty brown; and whereas the former was painted with course, finger-width lines, the latter showed detail, as in the fingers of one hand, so fine they at first escaped my notice.
 The ‘double-cross’ painted over the canoe also differed in colour, and the canoe was painted in a fourth hue of the ochre common to them all.

-There are other pictographs on the rock face which do not draw comment from Dewdney.
+There are other pictographs on the rock face that do not draw comments from Dewdney.
 Here are a few we noticed –

 I’d estimate that there are at least one hundred pictographs at Cliff Lake.
-Unfortunately, time has not been kind to most of them and their best-before date has long come and gone.
+Unfortunately, the passage of time has not been kind to most of them, and their best-before date has long come and gone.
 Here is one not far from the strong and vibrant Thunderbird image –

 Here is a shot of the “horseshoes” and canoe pictographs with the surrounding rock.
 You can see evidence of other pictographs but they are indecipherable.

 It is not all rock face with pictographs at Cliff Lake – but it is still mostly pretty stunning.
 Rounding the corner to paddle up (though Dewdney writes “down”) the lake to what he calls “the main site” you get to glide past scenes like this –